 “I’m a big believer of not trying to fix something that isn't broken,” she says.
 “We’re simply looking forward to adding our own personal touch.”

 Much of the shop’s fittings are staying, and the menu remains plant-based, with most dishes inspired by Rangasamy-Shakeel and Pasha’s Mauritian and Indian heritage, respectively.
 The Middle of the East plate consists of turmeric hummus, Mauritian falafel, roasted veggies, pita bread and house-made dukkah.
 The East of the Middle plate comes with pilaf, dhal, spiced yoghurt and fried cauliflower.

 Don’t worry if those names seem a little confusing at first.

 “All dishes have a funny definition at the bottom to explain it and the story behind it,” Pasha says.
 “I’m a comedian, so I try to bring an aspect of humour into everything I do.”

 The multi-use space hosts yoga, meditation sessions, cooking workshops and private functions.
-Movie and documentary nights, where punters can eat and drink while reclining in beanbags, will also begin in June.
-Breakfast will initially only be served Friday to Sunday, though Pasha and Rangasamy-Shakeel are looking to introduce it all week round.
+There's also movie and documentary nights, where punters can eat and drink while reclining in beanbags.
+Breakfast is served all week from Tuesday to Sunday, while dinner is available from Friday to Sunday from 6pm.

 A portion of the cafe’s profits are donated to a charity nominated by the community and presented at monthly events.